top of page

 What an Affidavit Letter Can and Cannot Prove

-• the couple interacts as a married couple in social or family settings
+• the couple interacts publicly as a married couple

-• people close to the couple have observed the marriage over time
+• people close to the couple have personally observed their life together

 Who Can Write an Affidavit for a Marriage-Based Green Card